Mali To Suspend All New UN Peacekeeping Rotations - UrduPoint

 Mali's statement on Thursday did not refer to the Ivorians' arrest, nor did it give a date for talks to discuss MINUSMA rotations.

-But it assured the UN mission that Mali would "work diligently to create conditions conducive to the lifting of this suspension of rotation, which is an essential step in enabling the deployed contingents to ensure the proper implementation of MINUSMA's mandate." - UN mission - MINUSMA -- the United Nations Multidimensional Integrated Stabilization Mission in Mali -- was launched in 2013 to help one of the world's poorest countries cope with a bloody jihadist campaign.
+But it assured the UN mission that Mali would "work diligently to create conditions conducive to the lifting of this suspension of rotation, which is an essential step in enabling the deployed contingents to ensure the proper implementation of MINUSMA's mandate.

+" MINUSMA said in a terse statement it took note of Mali's decision but stressed it was ready to engage without delay in discussions, adding that the rotations had a crucial role in maintaining its mission's operational effectiveness as well as the morale of its personnel.

+The statement added that "all must be done to resolve urgently" the issue.

 It is one of the UN's biggest peacekeeping operations, with around 12,200 soldiers and 1,700 police sent by some 50 countries.